 - Now switch back to the original data sheet and import the file Samples\Curve Fitting\Sensor02.dat.
 The analysis results will be automatically updated with this new data.
 Note that you could continue to use this workbook for importing other data; or you could right-click the workbook window title and choose Duplicate without Data to create a new workbook with the linear fitting operation saved into it.
 This allows you to import new data into the new workbook and thus save a project with multiple such workbooks, if desired.

 - With the workbook active, select the menu File: Save Workbook as Analysis Template..., and in the dialog that opens, give a name such as Linear Fit of Sensor Data and click Save.

 - Choose File: Recent Books and select the template that was saved in the previous step.
 The workbook will open and the data sheet will be empty.

 - Import the file Samples\Curve Fitting\Sensor3.dat into the empty data sheet (1st sheet).
 The analysis results will be automatically generated upon data import.

 Analysis Templates can include summary sheets and custom report sheets (worksheet-based or HTML), making them an ideal medium for importing, analyzing, plotting and reporting the results of your routine analyses.
 When used in combination with the the Batch Processing tool, you can repeat a set of analyses and graphing operations for any number of data files and create a PDF summary report for each one, as it is processed.
 View the Batch Plotting and Batch Analysis sections of this chapter for examples of using the workbook as a template for handling repetitive tasks.

-Origin 2019b adds HTML support for Notes windows.
-Such Notes windows can be added to the workbook thus making it fairly easy to incorporate HTML reports into your Analysis Template.
+Notes windows now support HTML.
+Notes windows can be added to the workbook (right-click on sheet tab and Add Notes as Sheet) making it easy to incorporate HTML reports into your Analysis Templates.
 For more information, see HTML Reports From Notes Windows.

 The Project as Template